PaddlePaddle/Paddle/doc/design/mixed_device.md

 ## Design Doc: mixed device support

 ### Problem
-One Paddle program is consturcted by many Operators, Most of them have kernels that can run on different devices such as CPU or CUDA.
+A Paddle program is consturcted by many Operators, many of them have kernels that can run on different devices.
 Most of the time, all operators will run on the same device, but in some condition, they need to run on different devices, such as:

-1. Some operator only has CPU kernel, but other operators can run CUDA place, we need to support other operators run on CUDA but this run on CPU.
+1. one operator only has CPU kernel, but other operators can run CUDA place, we need to support other operators run on CUDA but this run on CPU.
 2. Some parameter is too large to put into GPU memory, like embedding table.
-It need to be put on Host memory, so the operator that use this memory need to run on CPU, like lookup_table_op.
+It need to be put on Host memory, and operatores that use this parameter need to run on CPU, like lookup_table_op.

-The input and output will be on the same place with the operators.
-If two related operators are on the same place, the output `op1_2_op2` can be used directly by OP2.
+The input and output is on the same place with the operators.
+If two related operators OP1 and OP2 are on the same place, the output `op1_2_op2` of OP1 can be used directly by OP2.

 ```
 OP1(CPUPlace)